Additional Discount to Match State/Tribal Funding for Special Construction

 Example

-The result is that the out-of-pocket cost for the school district is reduced to $10,000 because the state is providing $10,000 (10 percent state funding) and the E-Rate program is providing $80,000 (70 percent E-Rate discount + 10 percent E-Rate matching funds).
+The result is that the out-of-pocket cost for the school district is reduced to $10,000 because the state is providing $10,000 (10 percent state funding) and the E-Rate program is providing $80,000 (70 percent E-Rate discount rate + 10 percent E-Rate matching funds).

 Eligible State/Tribal Funding